legendarycode3/31-days-Of-reactjs-course/README.md

 - package.json contains all the “list of packages needed for a particular project folder”. </br>
-  Package.json contains the meta-data of our project (such as it: “name”, “scripts”, “dependencies”) The “dev” : “vite” -  the script starts the development server. </br>
+  Package.json contains the meta-data of our project (such as it: “name”, “scripts”, “dependencies”) The “dev” : “vite” -  the script starts the development server. </br> The “build”: “vite build” - the script create the production build. </br>